-The Momentum secure bonus, Momentum structured growth and Momentum capital plus portfolios are offered to institutional investors and provide a continuous guarantee on capital and declared bonuses.
+Certain portfolios are offered to institutional investors and provide a continuous guarantee on capital and declared bonuses.
 Bonuses are fully vesting and are declared monthly in advance.

 No market value adjuster applies but allowance is made for the payment of benefits over a period of up to 12 months if large collective outflows may prejudice remaining investors.
 Extensive use is made of derivative instruments to minimise downside market risk in the group DPF portfolios.
-Because of this strategy, BSAs in respect of group DPF business are small, relative to the BSAs on individual (retail) business.